-In order to effectively perform their duties, a SFMO must have certain authorities delegated from the state director.
+In order to effectively perform their duties, an SFMO must have certain authorities delegated from the state director.
 This delegation is normally placed in the state office supplement to BLM Manual Section 1203.
 The delegation of authority should include:

-- Serve as the state director's authorized representative on geographic area coordination groups including MAC groups. - Coordinate and establish priorities on uncommitted fire suppression resources during periods of shortages. - Coordinate logistics and suppression operations statewide. - Relocate BLM pre-suppression/suppression resources within the state based on relative fire potential/activity. - Correct unsafe fire suppression activities. - Direct accelerated, aggressive initial attack when appropriate. - Enter into agreements to provide for the management, fiscal, and operational functions of combined agency-operated facilities. - With concurrence of agency administrator, close areas under the administration of the BLM during periods of high hazard to prevent fires (43 CFR 8364.1). - Enforce closures and prohibitions against burning on BLM-administered land (43 CFR 4140; 43 CFR 4170). - Suspend prescribed fire activities when warranted. - Approve hiring of EFF personnel for up to 14 days for pre-suppression/suppression work, in addition to training. - Approve emergency fire severity funding expenditures not to exceed the \$100,000 annual authority of the state director.
+- Serve as the state director's authorized representative on geographic area coordination groups including MAC groups. - Coordinate and establish priorities on uncommitted fire suppression resources during periods of shortages. - Coordinate logistics and suppression operations statewide. - Relocate BLM pre-suppression/suppression resources within the state based on relative fire potential/activity. - Correct unsafe fire suppression activities.

+- Direct accelerated, aggressive initial attack when appropriate. - Enter into agreements to provide for the management, fiscal, and operational functions of combined agency-operated facilities. - With concurrence of agency administrator, close areas under the administration of the BLM during periods of high hazard to prevent fires (43 CFR 8364.1). - Enforce closures and prohibitions against burning on BLM-administered land (43 CFR 4140; 43 CFR 4170). - Suspend prescribed fire activities when warranted. - Approve hiring of Emergency Firefighters in accordance with the Department of the Interior Pay Plan for Emergency Workers. - Approve emergency fire severity funding expenditures not to exceed the \$100,000 annual authority of the state director.